 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Represent Injured Airport Workers

 If you were injured during the course of your duties as an airport worker, you may be entitled to workers’ compensation benefits.
 A Philadelphia workers’ compensation lawyer at Larry Pitt & Associates, P.C. can help you obtain maximum compensation for your injury.
-We proudly represent all types of airport and airline workers in Philadelphia and throughout the state.
+We proudly represent all types of airport and airline workers throughout the state.
 Please complete our online contact form or call us at 888-PITT-LAW today to arrange a free consultation.